markbirbeck/youknowfordevs.com/_posts/2018-10-29-using__writev-to-create-a-fast-writable-stream-for-elasticsearch.md

 The usual 'go to' implementation here would be to create an array in the class constructor, and then push the rows of data into that array with each call to `_write()`.
 Then, when the array is full, construct a call to the bulk API, still within the `_write()` method.

-The problem here though, is that in order to properly implement backpressure we need quite a sophisticated interaction with the `next()` function; we need to allow data to flow to our stream as long as the buffer is not full, and we need to prevent new data arriving until we've had a chance to write the records to ElasticSearch.
+The problem here though, is that in order to properly implement backpressure we need quite a sophisticated interaction with the `next()` function; we need to allow data to flow to our stream as long as the buffer is not full, and we need to prevent new data arriving until we've had a chance to write the records to Elasticsearch.

 It turns out that the Node streaming API can manage the buffer *and* the backpressure for us.